How To Use Webflow Templates: Tips, Tricks, And Best Practices

 Redesigning a website can be tricky.
 You might see a temporary drop in traffic, but you can prevent long-term problems by steering clear of these mistakes:

 Don't focus only on the design initially.
-Get an SEO expert involved from the start to plan things like URL structure and redirects to minimize traffic loss.
+Get an SEO expert involved from the start to plan because of planning SEO for website redesign. things like URL structure and redirects to minimize traffic loss.

 Avoid changing your web addresses unless you really have to.
 Google takes time to understand new content.
 If you must change, do it carefully, especially if moving to a new system.